tazsingh/ruby_game_of_life/README.md

 Using no conditionals and on a torus.

-Implemented at the Mississauga Code Retreat on June 9th in a 45-minute session.
+Implemented at the Mississauga Code Retreat on June 9th, 2012 during a 45 minute session.

 Usage
 -----